bwbolt/git_homework/thoughts.md

 - I want to give a shoutout to my wife Stephanie.
 This is a big career change for me, and a bit of a change of pace for the two of us.
 She has been nothing but supportive and encouraging.
   Love you babe.

+- This is a new thought
+- This is another thought